FarzamMohammadi/learnaholic/Books/Computer Systems; A Programmer's Perspective/notes.md

   - Once the code and data from the hello object file are loaded into memory, the processor begins executing the machine-language instructions in the hello program's main routine.
   - These instructions copy the bytes in the “Greetings, universe\n” string from memory to the register file, and from there to the display device where it's displayed on the screen.

+Note: The illustrations in the text provide a detailed visualization of the program's execution flow within the hardware components.

 # 1.5 Caches Matter

 - An important lesson from the learnings so far: The system spends a lot of time moving information from one place to another.
 - The machine instructions in the hello program are originally stored on disk.
 When the program is loaded, they are copied to main memory.
 As the processor runs the program, instructions are copied from main memory into the processor.
-Similarly, the data string “hello, world\n”, originally on disk, is copied to main memory and then from main memory to the display device.
+Similarly, the data string “Greetings, universe\n”, originally on disk, is copied to main memory and then from main memory to the display device.
 - Due to physical laws, larger storage devices are slower than smaller storage devices.
 - Faster devices are more expensive to build than their slower counterparts.
 - A typical register file stores only a few hundred bytes of info, whereas main memory stores much more.